DR Congos Tshisekedi Wins Second Term In Landslide Victory - UrduPoint

 Martin Fayulu -- who says he was robbed of the last presidential election in 2018 -- also contested this year's poll but in the end won about five percent of the votes.

-Fayulu, addressing reporters in the capital Kinshasa the same day, said the results "are a masquerade.
+Fayulu told reporters in Kinshasa the results "are a masquerade.
 This must not be accepted".

 Tresor Kibangula, a political analyst at the Ebuteli research institute who spoke to AFP before the full provisional results were released, said Tshisekedi's vote tally "is way beyond all expectations".